Changing careers

 Career retraining

-If you've set your sights on the legal profession, you can take a conversion course such as the Postgraduate Diploma in Law (PGDL) and a preparation course before taking the Solicitors Qualifying Examination (SQE).
-If you'd like to become a barrister you'd need to do a conversion course then take a Bar course before completing pupillage.
+If you've set your sights on working in the legal profession, you can take a conversion course such as the Postgraduate Diploma in Law (PGDL) and a preparation course before taking the Solicitors Qualifying Examination (SQE).
+If you'd like to become a barrister, you'd need to do a conversion course and then take a Bar course before completing pupillage.

-Aspiring psychologists will need to take a psychology conversion course, in the form of either an MSc or postgraduate diploma (PGDip).
+Aspiring psychologists will need to take a psychology conversion course, which can be completed as an MSc or postgraduate diploma (PGDip).

 To see what's on offer as you look to forge a new career, search postgraduate conversion courses.